getodk/docs/odk2-src/cold-chain-intro.rst

 Key Features
 ----------------------------

-The Cold Chain application provides a good example of the following ODK 2 platform features:
+The Cold Chain application provides a good example of the following ODK-X platform features:

   - **Data Synchronization and Reuse**: The health facility, refrigerator, and maintenance log data set is stateful rather than the traditional model of being actively collected.
 If a refrigerator breaks, it is synchronized and the state is updated so other users can see this state change.
   - **Custom Web Views**: Finding and viewing the details of health facilities, refrigerator models, and individual refrigerators is completely customized to the needs of this application.
 Custom visualizations provide statistics on the full data set, such as refrigerator age.